onnx/onnx/docs/docsgen/source/intro/python.md

 [Protobuf 4, changes](https://developers.google.com/protocol-buffers/docs/news/2022-05-06),
-this is no longer possible after version 4 and it is safer to assume the only way to get a hold on the content is to serialize the model into bytes, give it the C function, then deserialize it.
+this is no longer possible after version 4 and it is safer to assume the only way to get a hold on the content is to serialize the model into bytes, give it to the C function, then deserialize it.
 Functions like `check_model` or
 `shape_inference` are calling `SerializeToString` then `ParseFromString` before checking the model with a C code.